TILMELD DIG - HVIS DU TØR

 Art at Roskilde Festival 2026

 Roskilde Festival is, of course, about music.
-We say that because it’s the easy answer, and because it sits right at the top of the poster.
-But the festival’s real spirit often lives everywhere else: in the mud, in the camps, in the queues, in the night, and on the walls you only notice once you stop sprinting after the next concert.
+We say that because it’s the easy answer, and because it sits at the top of the poster.
+But the festival’s real spirit often lives everywhere else: in the mud, in the camps, in the queues, in the night, and on the walls you only notice once you stop chasing the next concert.

 One star